-B2B payment collection: what are your problems?
-(We’ve got a solution.)
+B2B payment collection: what is it and what are the problems?
+We’ve got a solution!

 /